ano-netizen/Bright-Coffee-Sales/README.md

  - Administrating ideas using Miro.
  - Uploading the data from Excel to the Databricks.
  - Proccessing the data using Databricks.
+ - Export proccessed Data into Excel for Data Visualization.

 ### Summarry of Results: